jwilsson/spotify-web-api-php/docs/method-reference/SpotifyWebAPI.md

 * `$playlistId` **string** - ID of the playlist to add tracks to.
 * `$tracks` **string\|array** - Track IDs, track URIs, and episode URIs to add.
 * `$options` **array\|object** - Optional.
 Options for the new tracks.
     * int position Optional.
 Zero-based track position in playlist.
-Tracks will be appened if omitted or false.
+Tracks will be appended if omitted or false.

 #### Return values
 * **string\|bool** A new snapshot ID or false if the tracks weren't successfully added.